 - 9 a.m. - Multipurpose Building doors open for participants and guests.

-- 9:30 a.m. - Degree candidates from the Harmon College of Business and Professional Studies, the College of Education, and General Studies Majors, in cap and gown, assemble in assigned areas.
+- 9:30 a.m. - Degree candidates from the Harmon College of Business and Professional Studies, College of Arts, Humanities and Social Sciences, and General Studies Majors, in cap and gown, assemble in assigned areas.
 (See Assembly Areas.)

 - 10 a.m. - Commencement processional begins, Multipurpose Building.
 Late arrivals report to the Multipurpose Building Front Office.